qgis/QGIS-Website/content/resources/installation-guide/index.md

 If you are on **Fedora Atomic Desktops**, you have 2 options:

+1. Install the Flatpak

+Flatpak is the recommended way to install packages on Fedora Atomic Desktops, (skip to the instructions)[#flatpak].
-1. Install QGis to the system
+2. Install QGis to the system

 This is the easiest method, saves data and disk space, but will slow down system updates a bit